 Shared Buffers

 shared_buffers controls how much memory is available to the Postgres buffer cache.
-While a general rule of thumb is to allocate up to 40% of total system memory to shared_buffers, we recommend experimenting with higher values for larger indexes.
+We recommend allocating no more than 40% of total memory to shared_buffers.

 postgresql.conf